-Full-time Student- A student who for good reason wishes to be absent from an academic programme for one academic semester (not counting a summer session) but not exceeding two academic semesters must apply for Leave of Absence by submitting the Request for Leave of Absence Form and Summer Status in duplicate (alternatively, for online students, documents must be sent via email) to their Campus Manager or Programme Coordinator, after recommendation for approval by the Head of Department.
-If the leave of absence request is for the Summer session, the Summer Status section of the Form should be completed.
+Full-time Student- A student who for good reason wishes to be absent from an academic programme for one academic semester (not counting a summer session) but not exceeding two academic semesters must apply for Leave of Absence by submitting the Request for Leave of Absence Form in duplicate (alternatively, for online students, documents must be sent via email) to their Campus Manager or Programme Coordinator, after recommendation for approval by the Head of Department.
+If the leave of absence request is for the Summer session, a Summer Status Form should be submitted via the same methods as outlined above.

-Part-time Student- A Part-time student who for good reason wishes to be absent from an academic programme for one regular semester or a Summer Session but not exceeding two regular semesters must apply for Leave of Absence by submitting the Request for Leave of Absence Form and Summer Status in duplicate to their Campus Manager or Student Services/programme Coordinator, after recommendation for approval by the Head of Department.
+Part-time Student- A Part-time student who for good reason wishes to be absent from an academic programme for one regular semester or a Summer Session but not exceeding two regular semesters must apply for Leave of Absence by submitting the Request for Leave of Absence Form in duplicate to their Campus Manager or Student Services/programme Coordinator, after recommendation for approval by the Head of Department.